-Learn from CRATIV’s founder Bill “Stitch” Ludlow on how CRATIV Packaging became a premium cannabis packaging supplier, why child-resistant packaging became the focus, and CRATIV’s mission to support and grow the cannabis industry.
+Learn from CRATIV’s founder Bill “Stitch” Ludlow on how CRATIV Packaging became a premium marijuana packaging supplier, why child-resistant packaging became the focus, and CRATIV’s mission to support and grow the cannabis industry.

-On Monday, December 1st, 2014 I arrived in Denver, Colorado for a temporary work assignment as a Plant Manager at a medical device manufacturing facility in Englewood, Colorado.
-On Friday, December 5th I went to my first cannabis dispensary.
-At that time I didn’t even know that there were different types of cannabis (sativa / indica) and everything in between.
-At checkout the budtender had 3 small ziplock bags for each strain of flower and put them all inside a plastic bottle of which I’d never seen before.
-It was strange and I wondered why I’d never seen a cannabis packaging like this before.
-Of course I soon learned that it was called a “Pop Top” container and was child-resistant as required by Colorado law for marijuana products.
+On Monday, December 1st, 2014, I arrived in Denver, Colorado, for a temporary work assignment as a Plant Manager at a medical device manufacturing facility in Englewood, Colorado.
+On Friday, December 5th, I went to my first cannabis dispensary.
+At that time, I didn’t even know that there were different types of cannabis like Sativa / indica and everything in between.
+At checkout, the budtender had 3 small ziplock bags for each strain of flower and put them all inside a plastic bottle of which I’d never seen before.
+It was strange, and I wondered why I’d never seen cannabis packaging like this before.
+Of course, I soon learned that it was called a “Pop Top” container and was child-resistant as required by Colorado law for marijuana products.
 I went back to my apartment and started thinking…

 How could I support the safe and effective maturation of the cannabis industry?
 I drew on parallels to all I had learned about operating in the highly regulated industry of medical devices.
-As I spoke with some individuals with experience in the cannabis industry I learned that marijuana packaging had been a significant challenge.
-Colorado has always been a thought leader in regards to cannabis legalization and regulatory control.
-In the 2013 timeframe, certified child-resistant packaging requirements were introduced into cannabis regulations in Colorado.
+As I spoke with some individuals with experience in the cannabis industry, I learned that marijuana packaging had been a significant challenge.
+Colorado has always been a thought leader in regard to cannabis legalization and regulatory control.
+In the 2013 timeframe, CERTIFIED CHILD-RESISTANT PACKAGING requirements were introduced into cannabis regulations in Colorado.
 Most of the certified child-resistant cannabis packaging available at that time was designed for pills.
 Hence began what will be the most innovative time in history as it relates to the development of child-resistant packaging.
-You see there are now all types of new form factors (flower, edibles, vapes, pre-rolls, concentrates, etc.) for which a typical pill bottle does not provide effective branding and retail shelf presence.
+You see, there are now all types of new form factors (flower, edibles, vapes, pre-rolls, concentrates, etc.) for which a typical pill bottle does not provide effective branding and retail shelf presence.

 Innovation Is In Our Blood

-Travis Sewell Whitsel, also known as “Red”, graduated from Purdue University in 1911 with a degree in Mechanical Engineering.
-His daughter (Ruth Whitsel / Westphal) and Norman E. Westphal also graduated from Purdue university in the early 30’s.
+Travis Sewell Whitsel, also known as “Red,” graduated from Purdue University in 1911 with a degree in Mechanical Engineering.
+His daughter (Ruth Whitsel / Westphal) and her husband Norman E. Westphal also graduated from Purdue University in the early ’30s.
 Norman got his degree in Chemical Engineering and Ruth in Home Economics.
 Ruth and Norm were my grandparents.
 Travis was my great grandfather and established a very successful career selling sewing machines.
-I remember a story of him waiting in the office of Joseph Haggar (founder of Haggar clothing) for hours in Dallas, TX eventually becoming so angry that he stormed into his office demanding to be seen.
-Eventually Travis and Mr. Haggar became long standing business partners and good friends.
+I remember a story of him waiting in the office of Joseph Haggar (founder of Haggar clothing) for hours in Dallas, TX.
+Eventually, Red became so angry that he stormed into his office demanding to be seen.
+Eventually, Travis and Mr. Haggar became long-standing business partners and good friends.
 In 1940, Haggar created the first pre-cuffed pants.
 During World War II, the J.M.
 Haggar company kept factories running 24 hours a day to continuously supply clothing for the U.S. military.
 By the end of the war, more than 10 million garments had been produced in Haggar factories, and by the end of the decade, Haggar had become the largest producer and marketer of slacks in the world.
-Whitsel/Wesphal/Ludlow family lore holds that Travis, my great grandfather, was instrumental in working with Mr. Haggar in the development of the feed bag stitch.
-The stitch is the one where if you understand how it works the bag opens with ease.
-But if you don’t it frustrates the hell out of you.
-Family lore also holds that the stitch was developed for both the Army and the Navy, one of which wanted it easy to open and the other difficult to open.

 Something easy to open yet something difficult to open.
 Could it be that the development of something new to meet an easy to open / hard to open design challenge was in my blood?
 A new “Stitch”?
 I decided to further investigate if a need might exist for child-resistant packaging for the cannabis industry.
 I journeyed to The Giving Tree Dispensary on 38th Avenue in Denver.

 I purchased about $500 worth of marijuana edibles, took them home, measured each piece, and counted the number of pieces in each package.
 That basic information became my design inputs for size.
 Other important design inputs were large flat surfaces for regulatory information and branding.
-Finally, passing the child-resistant testing was required which I researched to understand how to get that done and what the requirements were.
+Finally, my new cannabis packaging had to pass the child-resistant testing requirements.
+I researched them thoroughly to understand how to get that done and what the requirements were.

-After many hours of brainstorming and business strategy sessions we settled on an Altoids tin configuration and ended up specifying it to be the size to fit a full pack of 12 Starburst candies.
+After many hours of brainstorming and business strategy sessions, we settled on an Altoids tin configuration and ended up specifying a size that would fit a full pack of 12 Starburst candies.

 I soon realized that the CRATIV OG could be used for so much more and started putting all kinds of stuff in it and brainstorming on what else could fit.